Auto Accidents Newsletters

-A typical hit-and-run accident is a collision between two vehicles, and one of them leaves the accident scene.
+A typical hit-and-run accident is a collision where one or more drivers leave the scene of the accident.
 However, there are other types of hit-and-run accidents.
-A hit-and-run accident may also involve chain reaction accidents, flying auto parts, auto debris on the road, and objects thrown or shot from other vehicles.
+A hit-and-run accident may also involve chain reaction accidents, projectile parts, and debris on the road.

 Disclosure Obligations and Motor Vehicle Insurance Policies

 Automobile insurance policies may have a clause that requires an insured to disclose information to his or her insurance company that would allow the insurance company to determine if there is a valid defense to a claim against the insured.
 This disclosure obligation, which could be part of an insurance policy’s cooperation and assistance provision, requires the insured to make a truthful disclosure of all information reasonably requested by the insurance company.

 Some states use the “no-fault” model for claims of personal injury or wrongful death.
 In these states, residents purchase no-fault insurance – a less expansive coverage than that of the traditional at-fault system.
 It limits the right of parties to bring traditional fault-based legal actions and certain types of non-economic damages Excluded damages may include “pain and suffering,” which often make up the bulk of the damages awarded in traditional actions.